dklevakin/ai-map/doc/deployment/cloudflare-pages.md

 - ✅ The deployed site contains the hero banner, theme and language toggles, and service map/list.
 - ✅ Requests to `/data/ua.json`, `/data/en.json`, and `/data/resources.json` return HTTP 200.
 - ✅ The browser downloads `assets/index-*.js` and `assets/index-*.css` without errors (check the Network tab).
+- ✅ When using the committed fallback bundle, `/assets/app.js` and `/assets/app.css` load successfully.
 - ✅ Service nodes display recognizable logos; if a logo fails, the placeholder icon appears instead of an emoji.

 ## Troubleshooting blank pages